Signal update keeps your address book secret, keeps it safe

 Signal’s Moxie Marlinspike, who hinted at this upcoming feature at Disrupt last week, writes up the team’s approach to making sure that even that far-flung possibility is impossible.

-The technical details I’ll leave to him to explain for obvious reasons, but the gist is this.
-Conceivably, Signal’s servers could be surreptitiously logging every tiny action being taken, from which user info is being accessed to the exact location in memory where a response is written.
+The technical details I’ll leave to him to explain for obvious reasons, but the gist is this: Conceivably, Signal’s servers could be surreptitiously logging every tiny action being taken, from which user info is being accessed to the exact location in memory where a response is written.

-Think of it like this: even if what someone is reading or writing is hidden from you, if you watch closely you can tell where the pencil is and what movements it’s making.
+Think of it like this: Even if what someone is reading or writing is hidden from you, if you watch closely you can tell where the pencil is and what movements it’s making.
 If you know the list is alphabetical, and that the first name is X letters long, that narrows it down considerably.

 This kind of ultra-low-level attack, on the level of RAM monitoring and so on, has to be considered or you risk underestimating your adversary.